Panshrex/ECO475-Thesis/README.md

 # ECO475 Thesis
  Code, Data, and Writeups for my capstone econometrics research project

-Description Copied From Paper.
-Full Paper [Here](Writeups/ECO475_Paper-1.pdf).
-Paper was written in Winter 2022/Spring 2023
+Description copied and abridged from full paper.
+Full paper [here](Writeups/ECO475_Paper-1.pdf).
+The paper was written in Winter 2022/Spring 2023

  ## Introduction
 Transportation is one of the largest sources of greenhouse gas emissions, accounting for 27% of